 You Need to Wait for Extra Lives

 You can spend in-game currency to get extra lives.
-These business practices are why some people refuse to even consider Android games “real” games.
-I understand developers want to make money for their time, but I think there has to be a better way.
+Because of these business practices, some people refuse to consider Android games “real” games.
+While I understand developers want to make money for their time, I think there has to be a better way.

 The game does give you free unlimited lives somewhat often, and you can get lives back by watching ads.
-This at least makes things feel somewhat fairer.
+At least this makes things feel somewhat fairer.

 About the Ads in the Game

 I don’t know what other peoples ad preferences are like, but I start to see the same things too many times.
-It gets very tiring seeing the same exact ads over and over.
-I actually don’t hate ads with a passion.
-I have learned about some decent new games from watching them.
-I learned about Meow Match from an ad after all!
+This gets very tiring seeing the same exact ads over and over.

 You can pay money to get rid of ads by buying some in game currency.
-The price was OK I suppose.
+In summary, the price was OK, I suppose.

 You Do Not Need to Wait to Fix Things

 The game does not make you wait to fix up the things in the locations.
-COUGH Gardenscapes.
-You don’t have to wait 30 minutes to fix the things.
-You also don’t have to wait in between new areas.
-You can progress in the game as fast as you collect new stars.
+In addition, there is no waiting in between new areas.
+Also, you can progress in the game as fast as you collect new stars.

 Overall Thoughts on Meow Match

 Meow Match is a fun game with cute cats and decent music.
-I enjoyed Meow Match despite the free to play annoyances.
+In summary, I enjoyed Meow Match despite the free to play annoyances.

 Will I Keep Playing Meow Match?

 No. I will not play any more Meow Match.
 I already have a group of match three games I play consistently.
-I enjoy match three games more than any other puzzle game, but I also tend to judge them more.
-I would need be quite impressed to play a new game long term or like the game out of habit already.
+While match three games are some of my favorite Android games, but I have already played many.
+So I would need to be quite impressed to play a new game long term.

 Do I Recommend Playing Meow Match?

 If you enjoy playing match three games and love cats then yes I recommend playing Meow Match.
-That is assuming you like match three games, to begin with.
-Meow Match will not have anything in it that will change your mind if you don’t like these kinds of puzzle games.
+Meow Match will not have anything in it that will change your mind if you don’t like these kinds of puzzle games though.

 Meow Match is a somewhat fun match three puzzle game.